tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-One battle per day, each time you roll for a high weirdness effect, roll twice and use both results.
+One battle per full recovery, each time you roll for a high weirdness effect, roll twice and use both results.
 Reroll duplicate results.

 #### High Weirdness Table